ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 # CPython Sampling Example

-In this example we will build CPython from sources and execute simple instructions in Python interactive mode to obtain WindowsPerf sampling results from CPython runtime image.
+In this example you will build a debug build of CPython from sources and execute simple instructions in Python interactive mode to obtain WindowsPerf sampling results from CPython runtime image.

 ## Introduction